Last Updated on June 1, 2023 by Dave Schoenbeck

-- Analytics: A good salesperson can analyze their own sales process to anticipate any breakdowns.
-They can then change their process accordingly without getting stuck in an unproductive routine.
+- Analytics: A good salesperson can analyze their sales process to anticipate breakdowns.
+They can then change their approach without getting stuck in an unproductive routine.

-- Leadership: To build trust with a prospect, a salesperson must display a good leader’s qualities.
+- Leadership: To build trust with a prospect, a salesperson must display good leadership qualities.
 No one likes a sleazy salesperson, but they will respect someone who projects an air of well-earned authority.

-- Listening: You can’t anticipate a prospect’s needs if you’re too busy practicing your sales pitch to listen when they’re talking.
-A good salesperson is an active listener and knows how to ask the right questions to obtain the information they need.
+- Listening: You can’t anticipate a prospect’s needs if you’re too busy practicing your sales pitch to hear when they’re talking.
+A good salesperson is an active listener and knows how to ask the right questions to obtain the necessary information.

 - Forward-thinking: It often takes more than one touchpoint to close a sale.
-To be successful, a salesperson must think ahead to the next touchpoint and enact it at the right time.
+To succeed, a salesperson must consider and enact the next touchpoint at the right time.

-- Organization: A salesperson must be able to successfully keeping track of leads and follow up at regular, appropriate intervals
+- Organization: A salesperson must be able to successfully keep track of leads and follow up at regular, appropriate intervals

 - Adaptability: Salespeople regularly need to think on their feet.
 They must remain up-to-date with the latest brand messaging and adapt their pitches depending on the prospect.

 - Motivation: The most successful salespeople are self-starters.
-They genuinely believe in what they’re selling, and they’re just as excited to get new leads as you are.
+They genuinely believe in what they’re selling and are just as excited to get new leads as you are.
 You can teach many skills, but you can’t teach motivation.
 The person you hire needs to have passion.

-- Likeability: The perfect sales pitch will fall flat if your salesperson rubs people the wrong way.
-This trait can be hard to quantify, but if you feel uncomfortable or ill-at-ease talking to this person in the job interview, you can imagine your prospective clients will feel the same way in a sales meeting.
+- Likeability: The perfect sales pitch will fall flat if your salesperson rubs people incorrectly.
+This trait can be hard to quantify, but if you feel uncomfortable or ill at ease talking to this person in the job interview, you can imagine your prospective clients will feel the same way in a sales meeting.

 Learning to identify the characteristics of successful salespeople requires some forethought.
-I can help you specify what to look for in a candidate and set you up with reasonable and important goals.
-Fill out my contact form, and let’s have a free chat about how you can pinpoint the characteristics of successful salespeople in your new hires.
+However, I can help you specify what to look for in a candidate and set reasonable and essential goals.
+So fill out my contact form, and let’s have a complimentary chat about how you can pinpoint the characteristics of successful salespeople in your new hires.